desmos-labs/introduction/readme.md

 In this round, we target to raise USD 1 million at USD 5 million valuation cap.
 This round is strictly invited-only.
 We call it "Co-buiders" round.
 We want to invite 1-0-50 reputable validators/delegators to acquire skin in the game in this earliest fundraiser.
 Each independent individual can purchase up to [1 million Desmos (USD 50,000)].

-#### Second round (10%-20%):
+#### Round-1a (10%-20%):

 This is a round for the participants of Round-0 to invest more after they have gained more confidence in the project.
+We plan to start this round 3 months after Round-0 at a valuation cap of USD 10 million.

+#### Round-1b (0-20%):

-Remaining portion will be opened for other interested parties, probably those who have joined the testnet but missed the previous round.
+Remaining portion of Round-1b (if any) will be opened for other interested parties probably those who have joined the testnet but missed the previous rounds after about 1 month of Round-1a at a valuation cap of USD 15 million.

-[to be announced]

 #### Third round (15%-30%):

-[to be announced]
+This will be the last round before mainnet launch.
+Our target mainnet launch will be happened 12 months after the completion of Round-0.

 ## Validators